ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then patchy fog.
 Mostly cloudy, with a low around 56.
-West wind 2 to 6
+West wind around
-         mph.
-Chance of precipitation is 50%.<br></div>
+         5 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">